Have your say

 It’s also useful to hear what we are doing well as it helps us plan for the future.

 It is always great to receive positive feedback.
 Compliments can be made about an overall service, department or individual member of staff.
-They can be made by filling in the online form here or using the details in our leaflet below.
+They can be made by filling in the form or using the details in our leaflet below.

 Making a complaint